The Diabetic diet: what to drink

 Statistics about sugary drinks & Diabetes

-A case-cohort study from 2013 investigated the relationship between sugar-sweetened drinks and diabetes.
-Data was compared to analyse the soda consumption of more than 11 000 people with type 2 Diabetes.
+A case-cohort study from 2013 investigated the relationship between sugar-sweetened drinks and Diabetes.
+Data was compared to analyse the soda consumption of more than 11 000 Type 2 Diabetic people.
 Comparisons were made against more than 15 000 non-Diabetics.

 Added sugar supplies no extra nutritional value to a meal.
 Our bodies do not need it to function.
 It just adds calories, and unused calories are turned into fat and extra weight.
-Excessive intake of added sugars can lead to obesity.
+Excessive intake of added sugars can lead to obesity, high blood pressure, and many other health concerns.

 Nordqvist, C. 2017.
 Added sugar: what you need to know.
 Medical News Today.
 12 April.
 Available at:https://www.medicalnewstoday.com/articles/196024.php?iacp [Accessed 7 August 2019].